- / Blog

 "Where the light is brighter, the shadows are deepest" – Goethe said.
-The authentic meaning of this quotation at first sight appears mysterious, but it parallels our human experience so closely, and therefore is so understandable, so relatable.
+The authentic meaning of this quotation, at first sight, appears mysterious, but it parallels our human experience so closely and therefore is so understandable, so relatable.
 This is because the concepts of brightness and darkness, day and night, black and white, light and shadow are deeply symbolic.
 They are archetypes that touch our emotional strings as human beings.
 They are metaphors to which we spontaneously give the task of representing our fears, feelings, and moral qualities.

 When the light is intense, the cast shadow becomes darker and thicker.
 But which are the non-literal meanings of light and shadow?
 And what is a shadow?
-What significations has this concept assumed over the centuries?
+What significations have this concept assumed over the centuries?
 Once again, the favorite tool to venture into this path is Art History.

 In this article, we will use art as a compass, to understand how humans have represented and consequently interpreted and lived the theme of shadow.
-Shadow Art is just one of the contemporary declinations of this allusive element, in truth shadows have fascinated mankind starting from Ancient Greece, and its suggestive qualities still resonate today.
+Shadow Art is just one of the contemporary declinations of this allusive element, in truth, shadows have fascinated mankind starting from Ancient Greece, and its suggestive qualities still resonate today.

 Light and Shadow are two sides of the same coin and their binomial has been always perceived as something indissoluble.
 The concept of double is the base of their antithetical metaphor.
 Often associated with the moral sphere, Good and Evil are the first embodied meanings, but there is more to tell in this story.
 Light and Shadow have also symbolized truth and falsity, reality and representation.
 The darkness cannot be seen clearly, it obscures our senses and perceptions, and shadows cannot be completely trusted.